abdullah-madni/news-monkey/README.md

-This is version 1 of NewsMonkey app.
+This is version 2 of NewsMonkey app.

-features
+key features
 * infinite scroll
 * top loading bar